latex3/latex2e/required/README.md

  - `amsmath`: mathematical support from the AMS (these days maintained by the LaTeX team);
  - `cyrillic`: Standard LaTeX support for using Cyrillic alphabet fonts;
- - `graphics`: The standard LaTeX graphics and colour packages; and
+ - `graphics`: The standard LaTeX graphics and color packages; and
  - `tools`: Basic LaTeX tools.

 Also part of the "required" set of bundles is